Team

 Don Thomas

 Mr. Don Thomas is Vice President of Engineering for Nuclein.
-Mr. Thomas brings over 30 years of product development experience and an expertise in molecular diagnostics, cell-based assays, and semiconductor equipment / automation.
-Mr. Thomas has extensive experience in Executive Leadership, Project Management, and Quality, and has technical knowledge in areas such as IVD Regulatory Requirements, Microfluidics, Design Controls, and DFM, bringing a well-rounded IVD background to the Engineering team.
+Mr. Thomas brings over 30 years of product development experience and a wealth of expertise in molecular diagnostics, cell-based assays, and semiconductor equipment/automation.
+Mr. Thomas has extensive experience in Executive Leadership, Project Management, and Quality, and have technical knowledge in areas such as IVD Regulatory Requirements, Microfluidics, Design Controls, and DFM, bringing a well-rounded IVD background to the Engineering team.
 Mr. Thomas’ decades of IVD experience include positions at Thermo Fisher Scientific, Mesa Biotech, ACEA Biosciences, and Nanogen.
 Mr. Thomas has Bachelor of Science degree in Mechanical Engineering from the California Polytechnic State University-San Luis Obispo.

 Huiping Zhu, PhD, Nuclein